Death & Grief Care

 Multiple small brown spiders crawling in different directions against a black background.

-Let’s co-build a shrine
+Let’s say goodbye or co-build a shrine

-Interested in creating a shrine of remembrance for one of your loved ones or your ancestors, and in exploring another dimension of connection with them?
 You are invited to share a few details below.
 I will be in touch with care and attention.